e-j-w/G4TIP/README.md

 ### GEANT4

-The code is tested with GEANT4 v10.6.
-It may still work with other 10.x versions.
+**This branch is only compatible with GEANT4 version 11.x.
+For GEANT4 version 10.x, see the [Geant4.10](https://github.com/e-j-w/G4TIP/tree/Geant4.10) branch.**

 [GEANT4 source code](https://geant4.web.cern.ch/support/download)

 [GEANT4 build and install guide](https://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/installguide.html)

 GEANT4 should be built with its data files and the Qt visualization drivers, using the `-DGEANT4_INSTALL_DATA=ON` and `-DGEANT4_USE_QT` switches specified in its install guide.
+The `-DGEANT4_INSTALL_PACKAGE_CACHE=OFF` switch may also be needed for compatibility with recent CMake versions.
 Set up environment variables for GEANT4 by adding the following lines to your `~/.bashrc` (substituting the appropriate paths):

 ```
 #for GEANT4
 export G4INSTALL=/path/to/geant4_install_directory
 source $G4INSTALL/bin/geant4.sh
 #substitute GEANT4_VERSION in the next line with the appropriate directory
-source $G4INSTALL/share/GEANT4_VERSION/geant4make/geant4make.sh
+source $G4INSTALL/share/Geant4/geant4make/geant4make.sh
 ```

 ### Redacted files